u-kudox/BitmapData_for_EaselJS/README.md

 # Bitmapdata for EaselJS

-"BitmapData for EaselJS" add AS3 like BitmapData to EaselJS.
+BitmapData for EaselJS adds AS3 like BitmapData to EaselJS.

-## Example1
+## Example 1
 	// create BitmapData by HTMLImageElement
 	_bmd01 = new createjs.BitmapData(HTMLImageElement);
 	_bitmap01 = new createjs.Bitmap(_bmd01.canvas);